 - Gradually add sugar and vanilla extract.
 Whisk at full speed for 8 to 12 minutes (more time for hand mixer) until the mixture reaches thick ribbon stage.
 Tip: Drop the mixture in a "S" shape and it should hold the shape for few seconds.

-- Combine flour and baking powder.
+- Combine flour, corn starch and baking powder.
 Then sift it into the egg-sugar mixture in 3 batches.
 Each time, fold the flour in evenly and scrape the bottom of bowl to not miss any flour.

 - Transfer cake batter to the prepared springform pan and bake at 350 degrees F for about 25 to 30 minutes.
 Tip: Hold the middle of palm against the cake surface.
 The sponge cake should feel soft and spring back, not moist, wobbly or hard.